pupil-labs/pupil-docs/src/alpha-lab/blink_detection.md

 # <font size=3>Part 2.2.: Toggling recordings remotely through eye blinks</font>

-In the last section of the guide, we will show you how to control a Neon or Pupil Invisible device through a rapid sequence of three eye blinks.
+In the last section of the guide, you will learn how to control a Neon or Pupil Invisible device through a rapid sequence of three eye blinks.
 Upon detection of said sequence, the companion device will initiate a new recording or stop an ongoing one, as illustrated in the video below:

 <div class="pb-4" style="display:flex;justify-content:left;">
     <iframe width="400" height=258 src="https://www.youtube.com/embed/idAHOysl37Q?&mute=1&controls=0&autoplay=1&loop=1&playlist=idAHOysl37Q&rel=0">